adlnet/SCORM-2004-4ed-Test-Suite/README.md

 	- To enable running the ant command from any folder, add %ANT_HOME%\bin to the system path
 - Set SCORM4ED_TS111_HOME environment variable to the Test Suite folder containing the ant build scripts
 	- ex: C:\dev\SCORM-2004-4ed-Test-Suite\
-- Include a code signing certificate in the `software_development` folder
+- Include a code signing certificate (keystore) in the `software_development` folder
 - Set the `build.properties` values for the code signing certificate
 ```
 <!-- signing certificate values -->